xZetsubou/pysubs_ai_translator/readme.md

 **GUI**

-On windows I would recommended to download the executable `exe` file from [releases](https://github.com/xZetsubou/pysubs_ai_translator/releases)
+On windows I would recommended to download the executable `exe` im from [releases](https://github.com/xZetsubou/pysubs_ai_translator/releases)

 otherwise manually follow the installation instructions above and run GUI module.